MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 These parameters MAY be repeated multiple times within a record.
 When receiving such a record, clients SHOULD combine the sets of addresses.

-When selecting between AAAA and A records to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}.
+When selecting between IPv4 and IPv6 addresses to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}.
 When only "a" parameters are present, IPv6-only clients may synthesize IPv6 addresses as specified in {{!RFC7050}} or ignore the "a" parameter and